CollinHeist/CropTop/README.md

 But, asking questions on [stack exchange](https://stackexchange.com/) is essential to learning the nuances of C programming

 #### Control Flow Diagram
 Using the following control approach simplifies development and offers an abstracted application layer.
-This offers fast design time, ideal group development, and portability.
+This offers portability and easy team development.

 ![CFD](docs/images/CFD.PNG?raw=true "Title")